 The agent will probably want information on whether you own or rent your home as well.
 When you call, make sure to ask the agent to double-check your eligibility for discounts on Missouri Farm Bureau insurance.
 It’s possible that not all discounts are listed online.

 Missouri Farm Bureau Insurance Reviews

 As we mentioned at the beginning, Missouri Farm Bureau insurance has an A+ rating from the BBB.
-However, it has a 2.3-star rating on the BBB, which comes from just three customer reviews.
+However, it has a 3.0-star rating on the BBB, which comes from just two customer reviews.
 Here are a couple of comments from that page and the complaints page: